astropy/astropy/docs/vo/index.rst

 Downloading .../conesearch_error.json
 |============================================|   1/  1k (100.00%)        00s

 Print tally.
-This this example, there are 15 Cone Search services that passed validation with non-critical warnings, 15 with critical warnings, none with exceptions, and 1 with network error:
+In this example, there are 15 Cone Search services that passed validation with non-critical warnings, 15 with critical warnings, none with exceptions, and 1 with network error: